Park Hill Park

-Park Hill Open Space is located in Denver, Colorado on the site of the former Park Hill Golf Club, an 18-hole golf course that operated from 1930 until 2018.
+Park Hill Park is located in Denver, Colorado, United States, on the site of the former Park Hill Golf Club, an 18-hole golf course that operated from 1930 until 2018.
 The land is bordered by Colorado Blvd, 35th Ave, Dahlia St, and 40th Ave.

 In January 2025, the mayor of Denver announced that the city acquired the golf course in a land swap.
 The land became the fourth-largest city park operated by Denver.
 As of January 2025, the city intends to open a park in summer 2025 with an immediate short-term use as open space.
 Interim use and long-term use of the park will be determined with public input.